 You can experiment with this feature and view the information in the Windows Task Manager and the Workbench Log window.

 No: This is the default behavior.
 Processing will only occur in this transformer once all input is present.

-If Cost Type is set to By Length or By One Attribute, then the cost of each input line is set to the length of the line or the attribute value specified in the Forward Cost Attribute.
-In this case, the algorithm will only consider the original orientation of the lines when finding the shortest path.
+By Length (Forward Only): The cost of each input line is set to the length of the line.
+The algorithm considers only the original orientation of the lines when finding the shortest path.

-If Cost Type is set to By Two Attributes, then the shortest path algorithm will consider both directions of the input lines.
-The original orientation of the input line has the cost specified in the Forward Cost Attribute and the reversed orientation of the input line has the cost specified in the Reverse Cost Attribute.
+By Two Attributes: The shortest path algorithm will consider both directions of the input lines.
+The original orientation of the input line has the cost specified by Forward Cost Attribute and the reversed orientation of the input line has the cost specified by Reverse Cost Attribute.

 The values that result from Cost Type are summed for all input lines as they relate to the From-To line, and the shortest sum becomes the shortest-found path.

 This parameter is used when Cost Type is set to By One Attribute or By Two Attributes.

 This parameter is used when Cost Type is set to By Two Attributes.

 Whether to allow the reverse of a line in the network to be used immediately following that line.
 If No, paths that reverse on each other are not considered when finding a shortest path.